Student Assistance Team (SAT)

 Student Assistance Team Membership Core Team:

-LaDonna Bridges, Co-Chair, Associate Dean of Academic Success
+Dr. LaDonna Bridges, Co-Chair, Dean of Student Success and Persistence

 Benjamin Day, Director of FSU Counseling Center